aligent/serverless-magento/README.md

 # Serverless Magento Plugin

-This serverless plug-in provides scaffolding around a Magento-connected micro service.
+This serverless plugin provides scaffolding around a Magento-connected micro service.
+It's main responsibility is registering the service with a Magento instance and provide that authorization context into each function in the service.

+The registration happens as part of the serverless deploy.
+If for any reason the registration is not able to take place, the deployment will fail (before any changeset has been deployed).

 ## YAML Definition
 Add the following (with correct values) to your `serverless.yml` file:
 ```
 custom:
   magento: